(Epidural steroid injections)

 Once the procedure is done, you can return home.
 Usually, you'll be able to return to normal activities on the following day.
 The steroids usually begin working within one to three days, but in some cases, you might need up to a week to feel the benefits.

 Many people obtain several months of improvement of pain and function from the injections.
-If the injection is effective, it can be repeated.
+If the injection is partially effective, or if it is effective but the pain returns, it may be reasonable to repeat the procedure.
 If you experience any side effects, be sure to contact your health care provider.

 If you don't experience pain relief, talk with your doctor.
 This may be a sign that the pain is coming from some place other than the spinal nerves.